Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators

 \subsection{Architecture}

 \SAD{} follows a feedback-driven architecture featuring two parts: the anomaly detector $f_\text{AD}$ and the anomaly generator $f_\text{AG}$.
-The anomaly detector itself reuses the target-alarm architecture of \AAA{}, i.e. an autoencoder (here: an AAE) and a deep NN analysing the hidden activations.
-The AD detector maps the input sample to an anomaly score, $f_\text{AD}: \vect{x} \mapsto \hat{\vect{y}} \in [0,1]$, where 1 is highly anomalous.
-During training, it receives artificial anomalies produced by the generator $f_\text{AG}: \vect{n} \mapsto \tilde{\vect{x}}$.
+The anomaly detector maps the input sample to an anomaly score, $f_\text{AD}: \vect{x} \mapsto \hat{\vect{y}} \in [0,1]$, where 1 is highly anomalous.
+During training, it receives artificial anomalies produced by the generator.
 When evaluating new samples, only $f_\text{AD}$ is used.

-The overall architecture is inspired by the discriminator-generator pair of GANs.
-However, the task differs from that of a GAN: We try to generate anomalous samples, although we only have a notion of normal ones.
-In other words, we try to generate samples where we neither know the distribution of, nor have example instances sampled from this distribution.
-We make this possible by using a discriminator that is involved in the AD task: the AD method itself.
-Throughout this chapter, we use three types of input data: \begin{enumerate} \item A \emph{training sample}, $\vect{x}$, from the training set $\set{X}$, \item A \emph{trivial anomaly}, $\vect{n}_\text{anom}$, sampled from a Gaussian distribution, \item A \emph{generated anomaly}, $\tilde{\vect{x}}$, using \SAD{}'s anomaly generator $f_\text{AG}$. \end{enumerate} Trivial anomalies were introduced in \AAA{} to help the training process: as the real inputs are between $[0,1]$, trivial anomalies use a Gaussian prior $\vect{n} \sim \set{N}( 0.5 \cdot \vect{1}, 1 \cdot \vect{1})$.
-Our ablation study shows that these trivial anomalies are not sufficient for adequate performance.
-However, combined with our generated anomalies, \SAD{} achieves superior performance in unsupervised AD.
+Although similar to the discriminator-generator pair of GANs, the task differs: we generate anomalous samples, but only have a notion of normal ones.
+This is made possible by a discriminator that is involved in the AD task: the AD method itself.
+Throughout this chapter, we use three types of input data: \begin{enumerate}[topsep=0pt,noitemsep] \item A \emph{training sample}, $\vect{x}$, from the training set $\set{X}$, \item A \emph{trivial anomaly}, $\vect{n}_\vect{x}$, in the input space from a Gaussian distribution, \item A \emph{generated anomaly}, $\tilde{\vect{h}}$, in the latent space using \SAD{}'s anomaly generator. \end{enumerate} Trivial anomalies were introduced in \AAA{}: as the real inputs are scaled to $[0,1]$, trivial anomalies use a Gaussian prior $\vect{n}_\vect{x} \sim \set{N}( \vect{0.5}, \vect{1})$.
+In our work, we expand the artificial anomalies to the latent space of AAEs.
+Here, the normal samples are normalised, thus we generate anomalies by sampling around them.
+We show our architecture in \Cref{fig:arch} and discuss the two components in the following.